 Unit Config: Carries out device settings.
-Switches the color corrector function of the switcher processor between secondary color correction and spot color adjustment.
+Switches the color corrector function of the switcher processor between secondary color correction and spot color adjustment, sets the field polarity of frame memory images, and so on

 License: Makes the license valid or invalid.